cmvallat/party-push-backend/README.md

 Party Push is a web app (will be hosted in the future at https://www.livepartytracker.com) in development that crowdsources party and event management.

-This backend is a .NET6 backend (C# code) that utilizes a CQRS pattern.
+This backend uses the .NET6 framework (C# code) and the CQRS pattern.
 It writes to an AWS RDS instance.

 See "party-push" repo for the corresponding frontend of the app.